 As thoughts and feelings are interconnected, the way you think about anything is how you feel about it.
+Thoughts trigger emotions both positive and negative.

 A busy mind has one thought after another flowing through.